m417z/ntdoc/descriptions/ntnotifychangedirectoryfile.md

 ### CompletionFilter

-Mask specifing what sort of changes should be monitored.
+Mask specifying what sort of changes should be monitored.
 Can be combination of:

 * `FILE_NOTIFY_CHANGE_FILE_NAME`
 * `FILE_NOTIFY_CHANGE_DIR_NAME`